Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

+GlobalPlatform-compliant TEEs must satisfy Common Criteria Evaluation Assurance Level 2 (EAL2) as a minimum baseline.
+In general, TOEs that meet this level provide `low-to-moderate' security assurances under the CC grading framework and is satisfied through evidence of structured testing~\cite{cc:definitions}.
+This is lower than smart cards and secure elements, which are usually evaluated to CC EAL4+ thereby providing `moderate-to-high' security assurances.
+EAL4+ demands a higher degree of security testing rigour, requiring methodical design, testing and review in addition to the requirements of lower EALs.

-The minimum GP TEE compliance level is evaluation assurance level 2 (EAL2).
-EAL2 is applicable where only low-to-moderate level of assured security is required using structured testing.
-This is lower than smart cards and secure elements that are typically evaluated to CC EAL4+---a higher cost of evaluation, requiring methodical design, testing, and review---with moderate-to-high assurance.
-In addition, these platforms consider expert adversaries possessing specialist testing equipment in order to conduct physical attacks.
-These threats are typically not within the protection scope of TEEs.
-As a result, physical fault injection and side-channel attacks can provide a promising avenue for subverting GP TEE implementations.
+It is important to consider that smart cards and secure elements often consider physical attackers with access to specialised testing equipment, such as high-end oscilloscopes, chemical workbenches, and electromagnetic pulse apparatus~\cite{tunstall2017smart}.
+These threats are beyond the minimum protection scope of GlobalPlatform-compliant TEEs.\footnote{It is still possible that GlobalPlatform TEE implementations may contain countermeasures against advanced physical attacks beyond the minimum compliance requirements.} This lack of coverage means that physical fault injection and side-channel attacks can offer a potential avenue for subverting GP TEE implementations.